 Here is my favorite gingerbread cookies recipe and one of the most popular Christmas cookie recipes on this website.
 Soft in the centers, crisp on the edges, perfectly spiced, molasses and brown sugar-sweetened holiday goodness.

-Yesterday I shared chocolate crinkle cookies and I’m repeating the classic Christmas cookies trend today.
 Whenever I think of Christmas cookies, gingerbread cookies come to mind first.
-Well, after sugar cookies of course!
-It’s their spice, their molasses flavor, their SMILES, their charm!
-(Aren’t they charming looking??)
+Well, after Christmas sugar cookies of course!
+Their spice, their molasses flavor, their SMILES, and their charm are obviously irresistible.
 Gingerbread cookies, you have my heart.

 Ingredients in Gingerbread Cookies